johnpuddephatt/collaborativehousing/_posts/2021-04-06-thames-valley-community-led-housing-festival.md

 ---
 layout: post
 title: 'Thames-Valley Community-Led Housing Festival '
-image: "/uploads/thames-valley-clh-festival-web-09.png"
+image: /uploads/thames-valley-clh-festival-web-09.png
 tags:
   - Community led housinghousing
+_template: post
 ---

 We are thrilled to announce that Collaborative Housing is holding a Thames-Valley Community-Led Housing Festival from the 10 to 14 May 2021.

 Tell us what you want to hear about and stay updated: [GO TO SURVEY](https://bit.ly/2Owxk5a)